connor-cliff/Spotify_Analysis/README.md

 - Built relationships in Power Pivot for structured analysis.

 ### Star Schema Data Model
-A star schema was used to separate fact and dimension tables.
-This improves aggregation performance and supports flexible filtering in Power BI.
+A star schema was used to separate fact and dimension tables, supporting flexible filtering in Power BI.
 <img width="936" height="419" alt="image" src="https://github.com/user-attachments/assets/5b6e8178-a8cf-48bf-958b-05f1de39a70a" />

 # Power BI